SAO BENTO PALACE

 Other opportunities to see the interior of the palace are when it occasionally hosts contemporary art exhibitions.

-A previous one was organized by Porto's Serralves Museum, and the last one showed sculptures from the
+A previous one was organized by Porto's Serralves Museum, and another showed sculptures from the

 Berardo collection.